alexfernandez/alexfernandez.github.io/2021/understanding-einstein.md

 that would change Physics forever.
 Not in vain this was called his
 [_annus mirabilis_ or wonder year](https://en.wikipedia.org/wiki/Annus_Mirabilis_papers):
-in essence he solved all of the existing questions, and opening many, many more.
+in essence **he solved the most important mysteries in Classical Physics**, and opened many, many more questions.

 ### Light Particles